sandip-kumar-roy/Enterprise-Inventory-system/README.md

 	5) Roles & Permissions management

-	6) Tracking user logon

-	7) Forgot password and send email reset password
+	6) Forgot password and send email reset password

-	8) Forcing user to change a password at the first time login
+	7) Forcing user to change a password at the first time login

-	9) Forcing user to change expired password
+	8) Forcing user to change expired password

-	10) Paging, Searching and Sorting data
+	9) Paging, Searching and Sorting data

-	11) Pagination result using select2 ajax remote data
+	10) Pagination result using select2 ajax remote data

-	12) Sending email template with attachment
+	11) Sending email template with attachment

-	13) Multiple languages web application
+	12) Multiple languages web application

-	14) Generate PDF and Excel file
+	13) Generate PDF and Excel file

 	15) Uploading both data and files in one form using Ajax